University of Montana: Campus

 A 3/4 mi trail with 13 switchbacks, it ascends 620 ft, from 3,200 to 3,820 ft above sea level, from the university at the base of Mount Sentinel.
 The trail offers sweeping views of the city below.

-There is debate of when "The 'M'" was first placed on Mount Sentinel.
-Around 1908, members of the Forestry Club forged a zigzag trail up the mountain and students carried up stones to shape the symbol of the University of Montana.
-Originally made of whitewashed rocks and only measuring 25 ft by 25 feet, the very first "M" was poorly constructed and ultimately replaced by a wooden "M" in 1912, which cost $18.
+"The 'M'" first placed on Mount Sentinel was originally made of whitewashed rocks and only measuring 25 ft by 25 feet; it was replaced by a wooden "M" in 1912, which cost $18.
 That "M," unlike today's "M," stood upright on the face of Mount Sentinel.
 A larger wooden version of the "M" was built in 1913 and upkeep of the structure was formally charged to each year's freshman class.

 When the large wooden "M" was destroyed by a blizzard in 1915, an even larger version was constructed of whitewashed granite.
 Once again the freshman class was tasked with annual renovation of the symbol, beginning a new tradition.
 Each year from then on, University of Montana freshmen made the hike up to the "M" to apply a fresh coat of whitewash and remove any weeds and grass that had grown in and around the structure.

 The annual tradition ended in 1968 when a 125 by 100 ft concrete "M" was built at a cost of $4,328.
-Behind the decision to replace rock with concrete were maintenance issues; with the coming of the 1960s, UM students exhibited waning enthusiasm for the annual trek up the hill and for annual upkeep of the "M." Although the annual whitewashing went by the wayside, one tradition that lives on today is the lighting of the "M" during the university's annual Homecoming celebration each fall.
+Although the annual whitewashing went by the wayside, one tradition that lives on today is the lighting of the "M" during the university's annual Homecoming celebration each fall.
 Originally lit by a group of students on October 9, 1919, following the fall whitewashing, the event was so popular that students have continued to light the "M" each year during Homecoming week; special beacons light up the giant letter, welcoming former students back to the university.